Back of House to Back to School: Judice Finishes Bachelor's Through Comeback Scholar Program

 Regardless of the job description, success in the hospitality industry requires adaptability, strong work ethic, and some creative problem-solving skills.

 That may be why JoElle Griffin Judice was a natural fit.
-Her passion for hospitality led her to leave her home state and degree program at the University of Louisiana at Lafayette to pursue a culinary arts certificate.
+Her passion for hospitality led her to leave her home state the University of Louisiana at Lafayette to pursue a culinary arts certificate.

 "Going back, you think, ‘I don't even know where to start,’ but the support is there,” she says.
 "Returning as an online student, it was pleasantly surprising how much your professors want you to succeed, and how much they're willing to help you."